Growing Meyer Lemons in Containers

 Place the tree in the brightest part of your house, near a south-facing window.
 If that is still not enough light, add some low-energy LED Grow Lights.

 Meyer lemons are heavy feeders and the easiest way to meet their needs is with a special citrus fertilizer.
 We recommend E.B.
-Stone’s Citrus & Tree Food and Citrus and Avocado Fertilizer Plus Zinc from California Organic Fertilizers.
+Stone’s Citrus & Tree Food and Citrus and Avocado Fertilizer Plus Calcium from California Organic Fertilizers.
 Did we mention they are hungry?
 Follow the directions for their multiple fertilizings each year.

 Tricia picks a mandarin orange from her outdoor tree.
 In addition to Meyer lemons, many citrus grow well indoors too.